Decoding RWA Tokenized U.S. Treasuries: Functional Dissection and Address Role Inference: Address Role Predictive Modeling

 \section{Address Role Predictive Modeling}

-In this section, we focus on address role predictive modeling within the RWA transactions, with the goal of inferring the financial roles of addresses, i.e., not their identity per se, but the economic or operational behaviour they instantiate on-chain, such as traders, execution bots, treasury managers protocol contracts.
-Even at this level of approximation, functional role inference enables us to potentially contextualize address behaviour, differentiate structural actors in token flows, and support future analysis of token circulation, institutional activity.
-Such financial roles can, in part, be derived from existing address labels where available from online resources.
-However, Labeling on-chain addresses remains a manual and epistemically incomplete task, currently reliant on community-curated, e.g., Dune community-based crypto analytics \footnote{https://dune.com/}, or industry-maintained ontologies, e.g., Arkham \footnote{https://intel.arkm.com/}, Ethplorer \footnote{https://ethplorer.io/zh/} that emerge retroactively through crowd-sourced investigation, custodial disclosures, or industrial exogenous tagging.
-These labeling processes are temporally cumulative, i.e., they evolve incrementally over time, contingent on the visibility and social salience of individual addresses.
-As a result, there exists a persistent gap in functional address understanding at the time of analysis, which necessitates predictive modeling frameworks capable of approximating behavioural roles with minimal supervision.
-Such automation and approximation provide a practical reference for analysts, partially reducing the cost for manual investigation by offering behaviourally grounded priors that can guide interpretation for manual labeling.
-Concretely, we advocate for the inference of financial behaviourally grounded roles: financial controllers treasuries, execution (arbitrage) bots, and retail traders, as proxy labels.
-In this schema, treasuries refer to multisignature-controlled addresses or custodial vaults (e.g., Gnosis Safe contracts, DAO-managed wallets) that act as long-term capital reserves, execute protocol expenditures, or manage liquidity across chains.
-The category of execution bots encompasses addresses engaged in high-frequency, low-latency, and often adversarial strategies such as sandwich attacks, MEV extraction, flashloan arbitrage, and Flashbots relaying, whose behavioural signatures deviate from standard market participation and suggest automation and profit maximization.
+We focus on address role predictive modeling within the transactions, inferring (classifying) the financial roles of addresses, i.e., not the identity per se, but the financial or operational role.
+Financial role inference helps potentially contextualize address behaviour, differentiate structural actors in token flows, and support future analysis of token activity.
+Such financial roles can, in part, be derived from existing address labels.
+However, on-chain addresses are overwhelmingly unlabeled.
+Inferring transaction intent, such as distinguishing flows from secondary-market trades, requires role inference from activity traces, which is nontrivial.
+Community-curated sources \cite{duneanalytics2025, arkham-intel, ethplorer2025} and heuristics-based tagging in prior work \cite{makarov2021blockchain, victor2020address, linoy2021anonymizing} provide ex post labels.
+These labeling processes are evolving only as addresses gain visibility and social salience, and heuristic methods similarly rely on manually observed patterns, limiting their applicability to new transaction adoption.
+Graph-based machine learning models offer an improved approach by enabling automatic, ex ante role inference from activity traces, approximating financial roles directly from transactions that can be updated continuously \cite{zhou2023cryptocurrency, khan2022graph}.
+Such automation supplies behaviourally grounded priors that can guide interpretation, narrow the search space for manual investigation, to reduce the cost required for future comprehensive labeling.
+Concretely, we advocate for the inference of financial behaviour-grounded roles: financial controllers of treasury, execution (arbitrage) bots, and retail traders, as proxy labels.
+These classes map to distinct economic functions: treasury issuance or redemption liquidity, arbitrageurs, and retail participation, enabling cleaner flow separation and measurement of adoption.
+The capacity for such analysis has been widely needed across academic, industry, and policy communities (e.g., risk, compliance workflows, market monitoring) \cite{makarov2020trading, carapella2023tokenization, makarov2020trading}, motivating our focus on these three classes of roles.
+Treasuries refer to multisignature-controlled addresses or custodial vaults (e.g., Gnosis Safe contracts, DAO-managed wallets) that act as long-term capital reserves, execute protocol expenditures, or manage liquidity across chains.
+Execution bots engage in high-frequency, low-latency strategies (e.g., sandwiching, MEV extraction, flash-loan arbitrage, Flashbots relaying) whose signatures deviate from standard participation.
+Aggressive MEV bots can distort price discovery and congest networks, motivating explicit identification, as shown in prior studies \cite{niedermayer2024detecting, lehar2023battle}.
 In contrast, retail traders include externally owned accounts (EOAs) that interact primarily with DEXs, NFT marketplaces, or aggregator routers.
-Such modeling serves both to reduce annotation overhead and potentially enable functional interpretability in transaction graph-level analysis.